 Lines of Credit - On June 24, 2016, Evercore Partners Services East L.L.C. ("East") entered into a loan agreement with PNC Bank, National Association ("PNC") for a revolving credit facility in an aggregate principal amount of up to \$30,000, to be used for working capital and other corporate activities.
 This facility is secured by East's accounts receivable and the proceeds therefrom, as well as certain assets of EGL, including certain of EGL's accounts receivable.
 In addition, the agreement contains certain reporting covenants, as well as certain debt covenants that prohibit East and the Company from incurring other indebtedness, subject to specified exceptions.
 The Company and its consolidated subsidiaries were in compliance with these covenants as of December 31, 2019.
 Drawings under this facility bear interest at the prime rate.
 On January 2, 2018, East drew down \$30,000 on this facility, which was repaid on March 2, 2018.
-On March 11, 2019, East drew down \$30,000 on this facility, which was repaid on March 2, 2018.
-On March 11, 2019, East drew down \$30,000 on this facility, which was repaid on March 2, 2018.
-On March 11, 2019, East drew down \$30,000 on this facility, which was repaid on March 2, 2018.
-Drawings and the maturity date was extended to October 31, 2020 (as amended, the "Existing PNC Facility").
+On March 11, 2019, East drew down \$30,000 on this facility, which was repaid on May 3, 2019.
+On June 21, 2019, East amended this facility with PNC such that, among other things, the interest rate provisions were modified to LIBOR plus 125 basis points and the maturity date was extended to October 31, 2020 (as amended, the "Existing PNC Facility").